joe-alvarado/learning_log/README.md

 # learning_log

 A learning log made in Django and styled using Bootstrap.
 See screenshots below or check out a live version here: <br>
-<a href="https://joe-a.herokuapp.com" target="_blank">https://joe-a.herokuapp.com</a> (Takes a few seconds to load if site hasn't been accessed recently.)
+https://joe-a.herokuapp.com (Takes a few seconds to load if site hasn't been accessed recently.)

 <i>Track your learning.
 Make your own Learning Log, and keep a list of the topics you're learning about.
 Whenever you learn something new about a topic, make an entry summarizing what you've learned.</i>